 In the quest for hot weather and guaranteed blue skies, the UK doesn’t always get the credit it deserves as a holiday destination.
 One of the more positive things that has arisen from the pandemic is a new appreciation for the small things we took for granted – like having a drink in the local pub, or browsing quaint shops in pretty villages.

-A UK road trip is the perfect opportunity to find out just what our country has to offer – as well as how dramatically beautiful and diverse it is.
-We might have had to put some holidays on hold, but that doesn’t mean we can’t still enjoy a staycation later on this year that we’ll cherish for years to come.
-Just be sure to follow government guidelines, call ahead to make sure certain places are open, and book accommodation in advance if you’re heading somewhere busy.
+A UK road trip is the perfect opportunity to find out just what our country has to offer – as well as how dramatically beautiful and diverse it can be.
+Just be sure to remember to book accommodation in advance if you’re heading somewhere busy.

 Are you planning to go on any UK road trips this year – or have you been on one in the past?
 We’d love to hear about your experiences!
 Join the discussion on the Rest Less community forum, or leave us a comment below.